neimad/travis-python/README.md

 ```

 **The imported configuration needs to be prepended** and **a deep merge is
-required** to be able use the installed Python distribution in the
+required** to be able to use the installed Python distribution in the
 `before_install` and subsequent phases.

 Read [the configuration documentation] to understand how it works.